 One morning during breakfast, my mother passed me a magazine.
 It had stories about professional chefs from different countries.
 She said, "Our family has many chefs — my grand-grandmother, grandmother, I used to be a cook in the kitchen too.
 Maybe read it.
 What if you find it interesting?"
-I read a few quite good stories about their routes.
+I read a few quite good stories about these chefs lives.
 Their competitions and efforts to perfect their art, how they grew and became outstanding chefs, fully committed men and women, experts of the highest level.
 This moment was the turning point for me.
 I decided to become one of them.

 It was a turning point for my career.
 I learned the lesson and bought my first knife set that I never let anyone touch.
 Knife sharpening becomes something that I did on a bi-weekly basis.
 I started to learn my knives from heel to the tip.